LL-37 emerging

 Why Does Vitamin D Affect Your Immune System?

-For decades, the medical establishment treated vitamin D as a bone health nutrient — important for calcium absorption and preventing rickets, but not much else.
+For decades, the medical establishment treated vitamin D and immune modulation as a bone health nutrient — important for calcium absorption and preventing rickets, but not much else.
 This was wrong.
 Spectacularly wrong.

 The discovery that vitamin D directly regulates the expression of antimicrobial peptides — particularly LL-37 — fundamentally changed our understanding of how the immune system works.
 It explained why vitamin D deficiency is associated with increased susceptibility to infections, why infections like tuberculosis are more severe in people with low vitamin D, and why seasonal variations in vitamin D correlate with seasonal patterns of respiratory illness.